 At Lynn Valley, we always encourage certain exercises for seniors to stay active.
-While old age should be a time of rest, seniors need to do their exercises to stay healthy as much as the rest of us.
+There’s a persistent falsehood in our society that old age is a time of slowing down and resting.
+But seniors need to do their exercises to stay healthy justas much as the rest of us.
 In fact, research in recent years has shown a much-improved quality of life and longevity in people who keep active compared to those who live a sedentary lifestyle.
 Exercising keeps seniors’ bodies strong, healthy and vital while keeping the mind sharp.
 Seniors who work out can even prevent or slow the natural decline of both mental and physical health as they age.

 But which exercises are suitable for seniors?
 Here’s our take on some of the best exercises for seniors to try out.